About Dannie Marie

 Dannie Marie is a Cali girl with a country soul.
 Influenced by artists and bands such as Taylor Swift, Carrie Underwood, and Florida Georgia Line, Dannie Marie’s music can be described as “bro country with a dose of estrogen.”
 The pop country singer/songwriter recently recorded a CD of her original music with a full band in Nashville, which will be released on her own label, Highway 8 Records.
 The first single, Anything I Wanna Be, was released to country radio in May 2015 and is getting airplay in the US, Canada, and the UK.
 The single is also available now on iTunes, CD Baby and this website.
 Watch the Official Lyric Video.
 Hear the story behind the song in this video.

 In 2013, Dannie moved from San Diego to LA, where she has appeared in music videos, commercials, TV shows and several movies.
 You may recognize her as the blonde backup singer in Itch’s official music video for Another Man, a song that went platinum in Australia.
-And yes, that’s her in the Rhett and Link Invisible Dog Prank video on Youtube (with more than 1.2 million views!)
-She recently moved back to her hometown to play at local venues and prepare for the upcoming release of her new single and radio promo tour.
+And yes, that’s her in the Rhett and Link Invisible Dog Prank video on Youtube (with more than 1.6 million views!)
+In the fall of 2014, Dannie Marie moved back to her hometown to play at local venues and prepare for the release of her new single and radio promo tour.

 New Single "Anything I Wanna Be"